SunnatilloShavkatov/audio_player/README.md

 Different audio formats have different seeking support.
 If you have control over the encoding of the audio files your app needs to play, then it is recommended to encode audio as M4A because this is capable of embedding an accurate seek table.
 With MP3, there are multiple different methods of encoding that permit seeking, although all such methods are approximate.
 When your app needs to play from arbitrary audio sources requested by the user, you are at the mercy of the source audio format.

-Different audio formats may or may not embed duration metadata, and the absence of this metadata is a common reason why just_audio may sometimes return a null duration.
+Different audio formats may or may not embed duration metadata, and the absence of this metadata is a common reason why audio_player may sometimes return a null duration.
 This behaviour is platform specific, however, and Android can sometimes infer the missing duration by decoding the entire file and measuring the duration.

 ### Server headers

 A server that hosts audio content should return appropriate HTTP response headers to the client.
 This includes an appropriate `Content-Length` header and a correct `Content-Type` header so that the player knows which decoder to use to read the data.

 Servers should also support range requests.
-These allow just_audio to make requests for a part of the whole file within a given byte range as opposed to always requesting the whole file.
-If the user seeks to a position near the end of the audio file that hasn't been downloaded yet (and if there is a seek table), just_audio will try to make a range request for the end of the file.
+These allow audio_player to make requests for a part of the whole file within a given byte range as opposed to always requesting the whole file.
+If the user seeks to a position near the end of the audio file that hasn't been downloaded yet (and if there is a seek table), audio_player will try to make a range request for the end of the file.

-Range requests can also impact on just_audio's ability to determine an audio file's duration.
-In many cases, certain audio formats embed metadata (which includes the audio duration) at the END of the audio file, and range requests allow just_audio to jump to the end of the file to fetch the metadata first, without having to wait for the entire file to download, and then inform you up front what the audio file duration is.
-If just_audio returns a null duration when the audio file has duration metadata, this may suggest that the server does not support range requests.
+Range requests can also impact on audio_player's ability to determine an audio file's duration.
+In many cases, certain audio formats embed metadata (which includes the audio duration) at the END of the audio file, and range requests allow audio_player to jump to the end of the file to fetch the metadata first, without having to wait for the entire file to download, and then inform you up front what the audio file duration is.
+If audio_player returns a null duration when the audio file has duration metadata, this may suggest that the server does not support range requests.

 If you host audio files on your own server, remember to correctly configure the headers described above.

 ### File names

-When playing audio from a local file, just_audio cannot use any `Content-Type` header to figure out which decoder to use to read the file.
+When playing audio from a local file, audio_player cannot use any `Content-Type` header to figure out which decoder to use to read the file.
 Instead, the file name extension will generally be used to determine the file type.
 For example, if a file name ends with `.mp3`, the MP3 decoder will be used to read it, while if the file name ends with `.wav`, the WAV decoder will be used.
-If the file name has an `.mp3` extension but the actual file content is not in the MP3 format, then just_audio may potentially fail to read it. iOS enforces this fairly strictly, while Android is more likely to be forgiving by taking a peek at the data to make an educated guess as to what the data format really is.
+If the file name has an `.mp3` extension but the actual file content is not in the MP3 format, then audio_player may potentially fail to read it. iOS enforces this fairly strictly, while Android is more likely to be forgiving by taking a peek at the data to make an educated guess as to what the data format really is.
 In general, however, it is recommended to use correct file name extensions for any audio file that is under your control.

 ## Mixing and matching audio plugins

 The flutter plugin ecosystem contains a wide variety of useful audio plugins.
-In order to allow these to work together in a single app, just_audio "just" plays audio.
+In order to allow these to work together in a single app, audio_player "just" plays audio.
 By focusing on a single responsibility, different audio plugins can safely work together without overlapping responsibilities causing runtime conflicts.

 Other common audio capabilities are optionally provided by separate plugins:

-* [just_audio_background](https://pub.dev/packages/just_audio_background): Use this to allow your app to play audio in the background and respond to controls on the lockscreen, media notification, headset, AndroidAuto/CarPlay or smart watch.
+* [audio_player_background](https://pub.dev/packages/audio_player_background): Use this to allow your app to play audio in the background and respond to controls on the lockscreen, media notification, headset, AndroidAuto/CarPlay or smart watch.
-* [audio_service](https://pub.dev/packages/audio_service): Use this if your app has more advanced background audio requirements than can be supported by `just_audio_background`.
+* [audio_service](https://pub.dev/packages/audio_service): Use this if your app has more advanced background audio requirements than can be supported by `audio_player_background`.
 * [audio_session](https://pub.dev/packages/audio_session): Use this to configure and manage how your app interacts with other audio apps (e.g. phone call or navigator interruptions).
 * [just_waveform](https://pub.dev/packages/just_waveform): Use this to extract an audio file's waveform suitable for visual rendering.